ecss-soton/infrastructure/README.md

 - Infrastructure configuration
   - [docker-compose.yaml](docker-compose.yaml) The docker compose file to run portainer and caddy
-  - [stack.yaml](stack.yaml) - The main docker-compose file for our infrastructure
 - Configs for services that we run
   - [Caddyfile](Caddyfile) - The config for our reverse proxy
 - Environment variables